Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

 Why is pee so fascinating to dogs though?
 Here's the deal: dog pee is teeming with information.
-It contains a bouquet of social information such as the gender, age, reproductive status, social status, health and kinship of the dog who left it behind.
+It contains a bouquet of social information such as the gender, age, reproductive status, social status, health, and kinship of the dog who left it behind.

-When dogs, therefore, stumble upon areas coated with pee-mail, they'll attentively sniff the area, and some dogs will even chatter their teeth, so to send chemical signaling scent molecules to their vomeronasal organ, which then relays them to the brain to several specialized compartments relating to mating, communication, social situations, etc.
+When dogs stumble upon areas coated with pee-mail, they'll attentively sniff the area, and some dogs will even chatter their teeth, so to send chemical signaling scent molecules to their vomeronasal organ, which then relays them to the brain to several specialized compartments relating to mating, communication, social situations, etc.

 So when you see Rover concentrated on sniffing a spot, he's carefully analyzing the scent.
-There you go, now you know why your dog poses a deaf ear when you call him or tug his leash to return to resume his walks while he's sniffing, he's super concentrated!
+There you go, now you know why your dog poses a deaf ear when you call him or tug his leash to return to resume his walks while he's sniffing.
+He's super concentrated!

-After analyzing the smell your dog may then decide to just move on to sniffing something else or press "the reply" button by leaving another pee-mail.
+After analyzing the smell, your dog may then decide to just move on to sniffing something else or press "the reply" button by leaving another pee-mail.

 A Bulletin Board at Nose Level